OracleMichael/blogposts/ChangeDelimiter/README.md

 		<td>File has existing column delimiter and/or escaped quotation characters surrounded by quotation characters</td>
 		<td>"ABCD"#"Unit #4 is ""fourthcoming"""</td>
 		<td>"ABCD","Unit #4 is ""fourthcoming"""</td>
-		<td>Replace all escaped quotation characters with a character not present in the data; split string by quotation character; perform field delimiter replacement on every odd-indexed node; rejoin nodes into string, separated by [new] quotation character; reinstate escaped quotation characters</td>
+		<td>Replace all escaped quotation characters with a character not present in the data; split string by quotation character; perform column delimiter replacement on every odd-indexed node; rejoin nodes into string, separated by [new] quotation character; reinstate escaped quotation characters</td>
-		<td>See <a href="#handling-files-containing-existing-field-delimiter-and-escaped-quotation-characters-surrounded-by-quotation-characters">this section</a> for full transformation.</td>
+		<td>See <a href="#handling-files-containing-existing-column-delimiter-and-escaped-quotation-characters-surrounded-by-quotation-characters">this section</a> for full XSLT code.</td>
 	</tr>
 	<tr>
 		<td>File has non-standard row delimiters</td>